filipbyberg/2v2_Volleyball_Byberg/README.md

 **Observation space:**

-Total size: 11
+Total size: 13
 - Agent Y-rotation (1)
 - Normalised directional vector from agent to ball (3)
 - Distance from agent to ball (1)
 - Agent X, Y, Z velocity (3)
 - Ball X, Y, Z relative velocity (3)
+- Magnitude distance to center (1)
+- Position Integer (1)

 **Reward function:**

-The project contains some examples of how the reward function can be defined.
-The base example gives a +1 reward each time the agent hits the ball over the net.
+There are implemented multiple different rewards to play with, some of wich are shooting over the net, zones for positioning, jumping penalty to avoid excessive jumping, passing mechanism, shooting out of bounds, etc. Not all of them are active as default, but are easily enabled to play around with.

 ## Baselines
-The following baselines are included:
+The following trained models are included in Assets/Models_all/Final:
+- `Volleyball_Both.onnx` - Agents with shared policy to both pass and shoot
+- `Volleyball_Shooting.onnx` - Shooting and proper positioning behaviour
-- `Volleyball_Random.onnx` - Random agent
+- `Volleyball_Passing.onnx` - Passing and proper positioning behaviour
-- `Volleyball_SelfPlay.onnx` - Trained using PPO with Self-Play in 60M steps
-- `Volleyball.onnx` - Trained using PPO in 60M steps (without Self-Play)